Police resorts to firing in Aalo, 144 Cr PC declared

 ITANAGAR, Mar 16: A family planning campaign under the aegies of NRHM was organised

-The formation of the committee was necessitated following in-
+The formation of the committee was necessitated following in-fighting between two

 The meeting was attended by Nyishi youths of five Nyishi dominated districts.